 Gluten Free Pie Fillings

 This is a recipe for pie crust - but everyone knows the other important part of a pie is the pie filling.
-Here are some of my favorite glpie fillings:
+Here are some of my favorite pie fillings to use with the best gluten free pie crust:

 Storage

-This gluten free crust can be stored, wrapped in plastic wrap, in the refrigerator for up to 3 days.
-I recommend making the crust a day or two ahead of making your pie.
+After you make the pie, this gluten-free crust can be stored in the refrigerator, wrapped in plastic wrap, for up to 3 days.
+I recommend making the crust a day or two before making your pie.

-This gluten free pie crust also freezes beautifully.
-Wrap it in plastic wrap as a ball, or shape it into a pie shape and freeze inside a pie pan or aluminum pie foil, wrapped in plastic wrap.
-It will keep in the freezer for 3 months.
+This gluten-free pie crust also freezes beautifully.
+Wrap it in plastic wrap as a ball or shape it into a pie and freeze inside a pie pan or aluminum pie foil, wrapped in plastic wrap.
+It will keep in the freezer for three months.

 Roll the pie crust between two pieces of parchment - this prevents the crust from sticking to your rolling pin and the table.
 It also makes the crust easier to transport onto your pie plate.

-Cold ingredients make for a better crust - gluten free pies, as well as regular pies, like to be cold.
+Cold ingredients make for a better crust - gluten-free pies, as well as regular pies, like to be cold.
 Keep your ingredients as cold as possible right until baking.
-Then, when your gluten free pie crust is shaped, transfer it to the fridge to cool again before baking.
+Then, when your flaky crust is shaped, transfer it to the fridge to cool again before baking.
 If you're making any pie decorations, cool the rest of the pie while doing so.
-Basically, try to keep everything as cold as possible - like you would with ice cream
+Basically, try to keep everything as cold as possible - like you would with ice cream.

 Recipe